FIXTradingCommunity/tablature/README.md

 ### md2orchestra

-Translates a markdown document to an Orchestra repository file.
+Translates a Markdown document to an Orchestra repository file.

 See the [Tablature User Guide for Messages](https://github.com/FIXTradingCommunity/tablature/wiki/Tablature-User-Guide-for-Messages)

 ### orchestra2md

-Translates an Orchestra repository file to a markdown document.
+Translates an Orchestra repository file to a Markdown document.

 ### md2interfaces

-Translates a markdown document to an Orchestra interfaces file.
+Translates a Markdown document to an Orchestra interfaces file.

 See the [Tablature User Guide for Interfaces](https://github.com/FIXTradingCommunity/tablature/wiki/Tablature-User-Guide-for-Interfaces)

 ### interfaces2md

-Translates an Orchestra interfaces file to a markdown document.
+Translates an Orchestra interfaces file to a Markdown document.

 ## Prerequisites
 This project requires Java 11 or later.
 It should run on any platform for which a JVM is supported.
 Several open-source implementations are available, including [AdoptOpenJDK](https://adoptopenjdk.net/).